acumos/security-verification/security-verification-service/docs/user-guide.rst

 "Verification" is the name of the key (configured parameter) of the site config table in the Acumos Common Data Service ("CDS").
-It contains a JSON structure that is used by the SV feature to control the scan triggers and workflow gates, as above.
+It contains a JSON structure that is used by the SV Scanning Service to control the scan triggers and workflow gates, as above.
 Use these steps to customize the verification site config for your
 platform: